 The real estate market in Colorado has been crazy.
 Median prices in my town have jumped from $110,000 to $280,000 within 5 or 6 years.
 My town has some of the lowest prices in the area!
 With real estate prices increasing so fast, I decided to stop buying residential rental properties and focus more on flipping.
-I stopped buying rentals for a number of reasons, but the biggest one was that I could not cash flow on properties anymore, I decided to get some help from Advantage Properties, since they are experts on this.
+I stopped buying rentals for a number of reasons, but the biggest one was that I could not cash flow on properties anymore.
 On this episode of the InvestFourMore Real Estate Podcast, I talk about the current real estate market, including how crazy it is in Colorado, how the rest of the United States is doing, how you should invest in a crazy market, and why you cannot use national trends to decide how to invest locally.

 Click on the green button below to listen to the podcast